paulinho-16/MEIC-ASSO/docs/authentication.md

 #### GET `/authentication`

 This example route was created in order to test the authentication.
-It will return a json response with a message field whose value will depend on the status code.
-On success, the response will include the id of the authenticated user, otherwise an error message is returned.
+It will return a JSON response with a message field whose value will depend on the status code.
+On success, the response will include the ID of the authenticated user, otherwise an error message is returned.

 #### POST `/authentication/login`

-This route must be used in order to authenticate and it requires two parameters: `email` and `password`.
+This route must be used in order to authenticate, and it requires two parameters: `email` and `password`.

-It verifies the validity of the email and password and, if the login is successful, a json response is returned with a success message, the id of the user and the JWT, for example:
+It verifies the validity of the email and password and, if the login is successful, a JSON response is returned with a success message, the ID of the user and the JWT, for example:
 ```json
 {
     "message": "Login with success",